Post

 using namespace std;

-// IMPORTANT: These dummy functions create empty space (padding) in the compiled program.
+// These dummy functions exist to create padding (code caves) in the compiled binary.

 void dummy1() { volatile int x = 0; for(int i=0; i<100; i++) x++; }